April 25, 2020

 Some times colored gemstones present some very striking optical effects.
 This is due to characteristic structures, defects or even inclusions, gems can show different effects such as:Contents

 ASTERISM is a crossing of lines or bands shaped as a star, and we can find the shape with four and six arms.
 It is typical of sapphires or rubies, although it can also appear in other gems (diopside – 4 arms).
 These are caused by really small inclusions that are orientated following the gem's crystal structure, and they form those nice stars or asterisms on the cabochon gems.

 ADULARESCENCE is an optical phenomenon that is produced on moonstones.
 It produces a bluish or milky-white colour due to the lamellar structure.
 The moonstones present some very beautiful inclusions that look like centipedes.

 When the inclusions are like small needles orientated in parallel, and the gem is cut in cabochon, we can notice the CHATOYANCY – CAT'S EYE EFFECT.
 A very similar effect can be seen in the eyes of felines.
-The alexandrite can present a beautiful chatotancy, which can also be seen in tourmalines, aquamarines, etc.
+Chrysoberyl can present a beautiful chatotancy, which can also be seen in Tourmalines, Aquamarines, Apatite, Beryl, Diopside, Quartz, etc.